 Lastly, get a support system in place.
 If you can do it in person, great.
 If not find something online.
 Find a person or group who totally get it-it being what you are trying to do- and get you.
 Someone who you can laugh with, who will let you cry and show you the best places to hide chocolate.
 Don’t do it alone.

-Thanks for getting to know a little more about Jen and her homeschool.
+Thanks for getting to know a little more about homeschooler Jen and how her family homeschools.

 Join us again soon to meet another homeschooling mama in our next installment of this blog series!